This policy informs schools about their responsibilities for supporting students with asthma.

 Encourage participation in camps and special events

-Schools should ensure:
+Schools must ensure:

 - parents or carers provide enough medication (including preventer medication) for the student if they are going away overnight